3rdIteration/keepkey-diy/readme.md

 Flash using STM32 Cube Programmer with the following steps.
 (Uncheck run afterward)
 1. Full flash erase
 2. Flash the bootstrap.bin @ 0x08000000
-3. Flash varent.bin @ 0x08010000 (The logo that is used, you could customise this if you want)
+3. Flash relevant variant.<VarientName>.bin @ 0x08010000 (The logo that is used, you could customise this if you want)
 4. Flash bootloader.bin @ 0x08020000
-5. Flash firmware.bin @ 0x08060000
+5. Flash firmware.keepkey.bin @ 0x08060000

 Restart device…